The Most Expensive 45 RPM Records Sold in 2025 & 2026

 While these figures come from public eBay auctions, insiders know that similar or higher prices are being achieved privately every month.

-From Northern Soul to garage fuzz to early grunge, 2025 proved that the 45 rpm format still defines the cutting edge of record collecting.
+From Northern Soul to garage fuzz to early grunge, 2025 and 2026 continue to prove that the 45 rpm format still defines the cutting edge of record collecting.